 The timing of the Manning Meadow trap set up, first spawn, last spawn, and trap take down have been very similar in recent years (Table 2), except during 2019 when a record snowpack and late spring thaw delayed the operation by two weeks.
-Since 2014, the first egg take has generally been conducted within two days of set up due to the high number of ripe female BCT collected during trap installation.
+Since 2014, the first egg take has generally been conducted within a few days of set up due to the high number of ripe female BCT collected during trap installation.
 It has been common for personnel to sort 500-1,000 fish on the day of set up.
-Coupled with the need for only two spawn days, trap operation has usually been completed in only one week's time during 2014-2021, saving both time and effort.
+Coupled with the need for only two spawn days, trap operation has usually been completed in only one week's time during 2014-2022, saving both time and effort.

-Results from the 2021 Manning Meadow egg take are summarized in Table 5.
-The number of eggs collected has decreased since 2015 as stocking needs have decreased and efforts have been made to avoid collecting a large excess of eggs (Fig. 6).
+Results from the 2022 Manning Meadow egg take are summarized in Table 6.
+The number of eggs collected has decreased since 2015 as stocking needs have decreased and efforts have been made to avoid collecting a large excess of eggs (Figure 6).
 Currently, annual fluctuations in the numbers of eggs collected are dictated by the changing needs of restoration projects for both diploid and triploid BCT.
-Anticipated needs for triploid BCT stocking in the Mammoth Creek drainage increased the 2021 egg take (284,460) to almost equal to the long-term mean.
-The number of eggs per fluid ounce was similar in 2021 to the long-term mean (Table 7).
-Mean length of male and female BCT spawned in 2021 were higher than long-term means, while the mean number of eggs per female was the highest observed since 2012 (Fig. 7).
-Male and female BCT spawned had similar size distributions in 2021, though males were slightly larger on average (Fig. 8).
+This year no triploid eggs were needed, so all eggs were diploid -with a total of 328,184 eggs.
+The number of eggs per fluid ounce was similar in 2022 to the long-term mean (Table 7).
+The number of eggs-per-female has a slight decrease in 2022, compared to 2021 (Figure 7).
+Mean length of male BCT spawned was higher than long-term mean, while spawned female mean length was slightly lower than the long-term mean (Figure 7, Table 7).
+Male and female BCT spawned had similar size distributions in 2022, though males were slightly larger on average (Figure 8).

-The percentage of green BCT eggs successfully eyed up in 2021 (85%) nearly matched the highest level observed at the Manning Meadow brood (Table 7).
-Eye-up percentage for just diploid BCT was even higher, however, at 94% (Table 5).
-Unlike what was observed in 2018, the last year that eggs were made triploid, triploid eggs in 2021 showed a much lower eye-up percentage, at 55%.
-These differences in survival persisted through rearing (diploid: 71% eyed eggs to stocked fish; triploid: 55%).
-The proportion of green eggs successfully converted to stocked fish in 2021 was higher than the long-term mean (Fig. 9), but survival of just diploid BCT (67%) would have been closer the highest observed in the last ten years.
-A total of 144,452 diploid BCT fingerlings was stocked in 19 waters in fall 2021, while 20,518 triploid BCT were stocked in four waters.
-In addition to regular sport fish stocking quotas, 31,000 diploid BCT were stocked throughout the Mammoth Creek drainage in an effort to restore BCT.
-Another 32,000 diploids were stocked in Fish Creek (Clear Creek drainage) following a rotenone treatment to remove rainbow trout and hybridized BCT.
-Regular quotas for BCT in the southern region are anticipated to be between 60,000 to 80,000 diploid fish going forward.
+The percentage of green BCT eggs successfully eyed up in 2022 (66%) was the lowest level observed at the Manning Meadow brood for quite some time (Figure 9, Table 7).
+Eye-up percentage for just the first diploid BCT spawn was 57% and the eye-up for the second spawn was 77%.
+The proportion of green eggs successfully converted to stocked fish in 2022 dropped just below the long-term mean (Figure 9).
+A total of 156,772 BCT fingerlings were stocked in 25 waters in the fall of 2022.
+Regular quotas for BCT in the southern region are anticipated to be between 60,000 to 85,500 diploid fish going forward.
 Based on trends in rates of egg survival to stocked fish (Table 7), collection should target 170,000-250,000 eggs annually in order to meet these requests.
 The long-term mean measure of eggs per female dictates that 190-280 female BCT could provide enough eggs to fill these quotas.
 Requests for triploid BCT eggs will increase these targets accordingly.